temporalio/temporal/common/archiver/gcloud/README.md

 ## Configuration
 See https://cloud.google.com/docs/authentication/production to understand how is made the authentication against google cloud storage

-Nowdays we support three different ways in order to let Cadence know where your google keyfile credentials are located
+Nowdays we support three different ways in order to let Temporal know where your google keyfile credentials are located

-* Cadence archival deployment.yaml configuration file
+* Temporal archival deployment.yaml configuration file
 * `GOOGLE_APPLICATION_CREDENTIALS` environment variable
 *  Google default credentials location

-If more than one credentials location is given, then Cadence will resolve the conflicts by the following priority:
+If more than one credentials location is given, then Temporal will resolve the conflicts by the following priority:

-`GOOGLE_APPLICATION_CREDENTIALS > Cadencen archival deployment.yaml > Google default credentials`
+`GOOGLE_APPLICATION_CREDENTIALS > Temporal archival deployment.yaml > Google default credentials`

 Be sure that you have created your bucket first, and have enought rights in order to read/write over your bucket.